harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_template.md

 ---

 ## Description | e.g. `The web page will show current deals to 'Orion's orbits' users`
-Write down a brief description of what the user story is or will accomplish within the context of the client's requested software.
+Write down a brief description of what the user story (feature) will accomplish within the context of the client's requested software.
-> - Keep all versions of a description as it progresses here so that your instructor can see your changes easily.
+> - Keep a running version history of descriptions, so that your instructor can see your changes easily.
 > - In a real project, older versions could be viewed via commits.
 > - Format: `Description-Version`: `Description`
 > - E.g. Description-v1: The web site will show current deals to Orion's orbits users